Welcome

 6. Payment by Instalments

-In certain cases, IHT on specific assets (such as land, businesses, or shares in private companies) can be paid in up to ten annual instalments.
+In certain cases, IHT on specific assets can be paid in up to ten annual instalments.
 Only the first instalment is due before the grant is issued; the remainder is paid annually, with interest, or in full if the asset is sold.
+The instalment option is designed for assets that are not readily realisable without undue delay or disadvantage, including:

-• PRs must indicate on the IHT400 that they wish to pay by instalments.
+• PRs must indicate on the IHT400 that they wish to pay by instalments and identify the qualifying assets.

 • The Probate Registry will issue the grant once the first instalment is paid and HMRC has issued the receipt.